hiroshiban/BinocularDisplayChecker/README.md

 **NOTE**

-Some other tools (images) that can be used to check whether the binocular display setups are properly done are also available.
+Some other images, which can be used to check whether the binocular display setups are properly done, are also available.
 Please see the files in ~/BinocularDisplayChecker/stereo_checker.